 Q. "I have a Sony Reader, which I think is a fantastic product.
 I'm trying to find an English Dictionary and/or Thesaurus in Adobe PDF or Epub to download to the Reader.
 I'm happy to purchase - not looking for a free one, unless you know of somewhere.
 Please can you help?"
 (Caz Taylor, Oct 2008)

 Agreed - you'd think this would be an easy thing to find, but we've struggled too.
 Although thinking about it, without a search option, using such a reference tool might be a struggle.
-Still, if you can can one, Let us know.
+Still, if you can find one, Let us know.

 Got a comment on the Sony Reader?
 Have your say